Server configuration properties

 - Option to enable directory listings.
 When set to

-- proxyTo (String or Array<String>; rproxy module; Project Karpacz 0.2.0 and newer)
+- proxyTo (String or Array<String>; rproxy module)

-- secureProxyTo (String or Array<String>; rproxy module; Project Karpacz 0.2.0 and newer)
+- secureProxyTo (String or Array<String>; rproxy module)

-- cacheVaryHeaders (Array<String>; cache module; Project Karpacz 0.4.0 and newer)
+- cacheVaryHeaders (Array<String>; cache module)

 - A list of request headers that can vary in a cache.
 Supplements the “Vary” response header.
 Default: None

-- cacheIgnoreHeaders (Array<String>; cache module; Project Karpacz 0.4.0 and newer)
+- cacheIgnoreHeaders (Array<String>; cache module)

 - A list of response headers that will not be stored in a cache.
 Default: None